carlosgarciafm/DIP/README.md

-# DIP
+# PBM
-Project dedicated to DIP and its basis.
+Project dedicated to PBM and its basis.